Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 This is also part of the fact that big companies and a lot of projects in the world use open source components without giving anything back, no money or other types of contribution.
 The biggest disadvantage of open source basically, but that it’s not the right way to work in the open source world properly.
 Those days there was a lot of discussions about funding an open source project or the maintainer itself, it’s not very easy but is something that the users should ask every time they use something for free.

+The [Open Source Contributor Index](https://opensourceindex.io/) it is a practical way to see the biggest company contributors to the ecosystem and are leaded by Google, Microsoft and Red Hat.

 ### Evolve the concept of the license

 It is cool to get the source code but is quite useless if it is not possible to run it.
 It is like when I got a Blu-ray DVD as birthday gift but I had only a DVD player that wasn’t supporting it.